Zen and the Art of Multiple Choice Exams

 Grading is one of the toughest parts of teaching.
 It also gives you immediate feedback on how well students are grasping the materials.
 Thus I’ve come to find that frequent, low stakes assessment is helpful in preparing students for larger and more complicated tasks.

 In my summer course I’m having quizzes each week which review the material from the previous week.
 I’ve decided that quizzes will mostly be multiple-choice for a few reasons.
 First, these assessments are making sure students are familiar with basic terms and themes, mostly focused on recognition and recall.
 These ideas form the basis for more analytical and critical writing assignments in the coming weeks.
-Second, because of the pace of the course (we meet four time a week), I cannot spend too much time grading.
+Second, because of the pace of the course (we meet four times a week), I cannot spend too much time grading.
 Perfect for multiple choice.

 The new angle I am trying this summer is online quizzes.
 Thus, I am also attempting to make this class hybrid, as I expect to teach a form of it fully online in the near future.
 The students have to take the quiz before they attend Monday’s class.
 I allow them a 36 hour window to take the test, opening it Sunday morning.
 To prepare them, and myself, for this new experience, I offered an online quiz (for minimal extra credit) on the syllabus after the first day of class.